-(WEB1 was previously labelled RWD1, Responsive Web Design, running up to and including spring semester 2022.
+RWD1, Responsive Web Design, running up to and including spring semester 2022.
 Ref app.
-2) between a student and an external party is prohibited and will be considered a violation of the exam rules.
+2) and will be considered a violation of the exam rules.
 Also, the use of AI tools, such as AI tools, ChatGPT or similar AI and Machine Learning tools and chatbots is not allowed.
 Re-exam: Re-exams may be oral.
-Discrete Mathematics and Algorithms (DMA1) - 5 ECTS Exam prerequisites Assessment The aim of the course is to train students in the mathematical concepts and process of algorithmic thinking, allowing them to construct simpler, more efficient solutions to real-world computational problems, building on the principles of mathematics.
+Discrete Mathematics Exam prerequisites Assessment and Algorithms (DMA1) - 5 ECTS The aim of the course is to train students in the mathematical concepts and process of algorithmic thinking, allowing them to construct simpler, more efficient solutions to real- world computational problems, building on the principles of mathematics.
 Attendance (≥ 75%) Six out of eight mandatory assignments approved.
 Type of exam: The course is evaluated based on a 3-hour written test.
 The test is completed in the FLOWlock browser in WISEflow.
 Internal examiner.
 Tools allowed: The students are allowed to use any notes, books, and/or other written/printed material.
 Any type of communication between students or between a student and an external party is prohibited and will be considered a violation of the exam rules.
 Re-exam: Re-exams may be oral.
-NB!
+Semester Project Exam prerequisites NB!
 Valid for autumn 2021 and spring 2022, App.
-2. Semester Project (SEP1) - 10 ECTS Exam prerequisites Assessment The purpose is to develop and document a single user system.
-The PBL purpose is to: • Apply professional competencies in a problem-based context. • Solve engineering problems based on the semester courses. • Demonstrate the ability to prioritize between problems and to work in detail on selected None Type of exam: Group exam with individual assessment.
+2. Assessment (SEP1) - 10 ECTS The purpose is to develop and document a single user system.
+The PBL purpose is to: Apply professional competencies in a problem-based context.
+Solve engineering problems based on the semester courses.
+Demonstrate the ability to prioritize between problems and to work in detail on selected None Type of exam: Group exam with individual assessment.
 Exam is based on the project report and process report, which must be submitted before deadline and apply with the formalities criteria stated under the Software Engineering specific Guidelines.
 Group presentation of 5 minutes times the number of group members followed by a joint exam of 15 minutes times the number of group members including voting.
 Individual grades are given on the basis of an overall assessment of the submitted work as well as the individual's performance during the exam.
 Internal assessment. problems.
-The focus of the PBL teaching in SEP1 is LEARNING TO LEARN, project methodology and PBL, including a basic introduction to study techniques and teambased project work.
 Tools allowed: All.
+The focus of the PBL teaching in SEP1 is LEARNING TO LEARN, project methodology and PBL, including a basic introduction to study techniques and team- based project work.
 Re-exams: Students who failed a semester-project must make a new project.
 Students who fail a semester project must attend an information meeting at the end of the summer exam period.
 At this meeting, students will be notified about the process of the re-exam and students will form groups.
 Deadline for hand in of the project is mid-August (exact date will be informed at the meeting).
 There will be no guidance in the period up to hand in.
 Oral assessment of the project takes place before the start of the autumn semester.